Income Needed to Buy in Detroit

 Rent vs Buy in Detroit

 Is it better to rent or buy in Detroit?
-With a calculated monthly payment of ~$595, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future Michigan inflation.
+With a calculated monthly payment of ~$778, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future Michigan inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Detroit wrong because they underestimate taxes.
-Our Detroit Mortgage Calculator uses the specific Michigan property tax rate of 2.8%, which adds roughly $198/mo to your real payment.
+Our Detroit Mortgage Calculator uses the specific Michigan property tax rate of 2.8%, which adds roughly $120/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)